kubernetes/enhancements/keps/sig-api-machinery/2309-idl/syntax.md

 // - References: bare type identifiers, local type references, qualified type references
 // - behavior modifiers: optional(default: value), create-only, validates(...), preserves-unknown-fields, embedded-kind

-// lists are ordered atomic collections of types:
+// lists are ordered atomic collections of types (SSA default lists):
 //
 // list(value: type_mod)

-// sets are sets of items
+// sets are sets of items (SSA list of type set)
 //
 // set(value: type_mod)

-// list-maps are ordered maps of items that serialize as lists
+// list-maps are ordered maps of items that serialize as lists (SSA list
+// of type map)
 //
 // list-map(value: type, key: list-of-field-paths)

 // simple-maps are unordered maps.
 They're eventually restricted
 // to string-equivalent keys and largely primitive values, as per
-// the Kubernetes API conventions
+// the Kubernetes API conventions (SSA map, atomic or granular).
 //
 // They are largely used for label sets, selectors,
 // and resource-list.